Time value of money

 Uses of time value of money concept

-There are two primary techniques of estimating the time value of money.
-We have covered both below:
+There are two main techniques that help calculate the time value of money.
+Each gives you a different perspective:

 Importance of time value of money in finance